 Stage 3: Subscribe

-By the time you reach the Subscribe stage the prospect has determined your content is relevant and is willing to hear more from you.
+By the time you reach the Subscribe stage, the prospect has determined your content is relevant and is willing to hear more from you.
 You’ve earned some measure of trust.
 It’s time to ask the prospect for contact information (and permission to reach out via further marketing) in exchange for something of more value.
-This could be in the form of a blog subscription, a content download, a newsletter, or perhaps an on-demand webinar.
+This could be a blog subscription, a content download, a newsletter, or perhaps an on-demand webinar.

 Stage 4: Convert